 Amazon is worth the £7.99 a month, plus you can cancel at any time too.

 Netflix pricing vs Amazon pricing:

-The standard tier for each service is the £7.99 tier, so in effect, they both cost exactly the same.
-Netflix is ahead when it comes to content; Amazon wins on extras; but whatever way you look at it you are getting a lot for £7.99.
+The standard tier for each service is pretty much the same.
+Netflix is ahead when it comes to content; Amazon wins on extras; but whatever way you look at it you are getting a lot for £7.99-£8.99.